hanmd82/loopback.io/pages/en/lb4/Decorator.md

 - @repository

-  A Repository is a type of _Service_ that represents a collection of data within a DataSource, the decorator either injects an existing repository or creates a repository from a model and a datasource.
+  A repository represents a collection of data and the means to access that data, the decorator either injects an existing repository or creates a repository from a model and a datasource.

   The injection example can be found in [Repository#controller-configuration](Repositories.html#controller-configuration)